Maximize Your VO2 Max with Hybrid Training

 What is VO2 Max?

-VO2 max stands for “maximal oxygen uptake” and represents the maximum amount of oxygen your body can consume during intense exercise.
+Firstly it is importan to understand what VO2 max stands for.
+It represents the maximum amount of oxygen your body is able to capture from air (trough breathing) and carry in the blood during exercise.
 It’s measured in milliliters of oxygen per kilogram of body weight per minute (ml/kg/min).

-Think of VO2 max as your aerobic engine.
-The higher it is, the more oxygen your body can deliver to your muscles, enabling you to sustain higher intensities for longer periods.
-It’s a fundamental measure of cardiovascular fitness and a key determinant of endurance performance.
+In training the level of VO2 max describes how powerfull your engine is.
+The higher the VO2max is, the better your body can deliver oxygen to your muscles, enabling you to sustain higher intensities for longer periods (or do more work in the same time, run faster etc.).
+It’s the most fundamental measure of cardiovascular fitness and a key determinant of the endurance performance.

 Why is VO2 Max Important for Hybrid Athletes?

 For hybrid athletes, VO2 max plays a pivotal role in bridging the gap between endurance and strength.
-Here’s why:
+Here’s how:

 1. Enhanced Recovery